carpentriesoffline/CW24_Build_miniHPC/doc/step-by-step.md

 # 1. Hardware requirement

 ## Minimal requirements
-- Raspberry Pi (RPi) 4 2GB single board computers (SBC): 1 for the head node, plus as many cores as you want
+- Raspberry Pi (RPi) 4 2GB+ single board computers (SBC): 1 for the head node, plus as many nodes as as you want
-- A multiport Netgear switch (as many ports as Rasberry Pis
+- A multiport Netgear switch (as many ports as Rasberry Pis)
 - 10BaseT Cat6 ethernet cables (1 per Rasberry Pi)
-- Power supplies for each Rasberry Pi (alternatively: use a PuE switch to power all Rasberry Pis)
+- Power supplies for each Rasberry Pi (alternatively: use a PoE switch to power all Rasberry Pis)
-- An 8GB flash drive for shared storage
+- A 8GB flash drive for shared storage
 - A 32GB SD card to boot the main node from
 - Cooling device (e.g. USB desktop fan)